 There are some legends and stories which are associated with this place for a long time.
 According to one such story, it is believed that once there was a princess, the daughter of the king of Ghats.

-2. Bhagwan Mahaveer Sanctuary and National park.
 Quite close to the fall and situated in the city Mollem, this attraction has a wide range of species for you to explore.
-Besides that, you can also click some amazing pictures at the national park.
+Besides that, you can also click on some amazing pictures at the national park.

 Dudhsagar Falls is situated in Goa.
 Truly, Goa is one of a kind destination to explore.
-This is actually one of the most prominent waterfalls in India.
-Goa is located at an overall distance of 1,875 km, 580 km, 2,200 km, 582 km from Delhi, Mumbai, Kolkata and Bengaluru.
+This is actually one of the most famous waterfalls in India.
+Goa is located at an overall distance of 1,875 km, 580 km, 2,200 km, 582 km from Delhi, Mumbai, Kolkata, and Bengaluru.
 Let’s discuss how you can reach Goa via the following routes.

-By Air.
 The Dabolim Airport (GOI) is the primary airport of Goa.
-Operated by the Airport Authority of India, this airport also acts as a Civil Enclave within a military base namely INS Hansa.
+Operated by the Airport Authority of India, this airport also acts like a Civil Enclave within a military base namely INS Hansa.

-There are many airlines which operate to and fro Goa with great flight connectivity like Vistara, Air India, GoAir, SpiceJet, IndiGo, Air Asia, Vistara and many others.
+There are many airlines that operate to and fro Goa with great flight connectivity like Vistara, Air India, GoAir, SpiceJet, IndiGo, Air Asia, Vistara, and many others.
 Let’s discuss.

 After you deboard at the airport, you can easily take a cab or some other means of public transportation to reach your respective destination.

-By Road.
-You can consider travelling to Goa via roads as well.
-And depending upon your location, you can either take your own vehicle or perhaps even consider travelling via interstate buses.
+You can consider traveling to Goa via roads as well.
+And depending upon your location, you can either take your own vehicle or perhaps even consider traveling via interstate buses.
 Here is the route you can take from different Indian cities.

-You can also consider travelling via interstate buses from different places of India.
+You can also consider traveling via interstate buses from different places in India.